riccardoinghilleri/riccardoinghilleri/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="450" height="280" />

-🔭 I am 22 years old and I am a Computer Science and Engineering student.
-I enjoy being challenged and engaging with projects that require me to work outside my comfort and knowledge set, as continuing to learn new languages and development techniques is very important to me.
-I am passionate about the technology behind blockchain, especially its possible applications in our daily lives, for example in the field of finance; I am also fond of Web Design and Development and problem solving, in particular elegant solutions to problems of interest.
+🔭 I am 22 years old and a Computer Science and Engineering student.
+In addition to being a student, I am a Co-Founder and the Chief Technology Officer (CTO) at Pharme, a digital and integrated platform to check availability and book the pick-up of drugs.
+I enjoy being challenged and engaging in projects that require working outside my comfort zone and learning new programming languages and development techniques.
+I am passionate about the technology behind the Blockchain, especially its possible applications in our daily lives, for instance, in finance; I am also fond of Web Design and Development and problem-solving, and in particular, I like to find elegant solutions to problems of interest.

 📫 You can reach me at riccardo.inghilleri@gmail.com